roughmar/ArclightPhoenix/_posts/2024-06-03-arclight-primer.md

 The easy answer is that the opportunity cost is too low.

-[Spikefield Hazard](https://scryfall.com/card/znr/166/spikefield-hazard-spikefield-cave) used to have it's uses against [Llanowar Elves](https://scryfall.com/card/gn3/101/llanowar-elves) or [Thalia](https://scryfall.com/card/vow/38/thalia-guardian-of-thraben), and the exile clause actually was relevant both against [Mono Green](https://scryfall.com/card/khm/185/old-growth-troll), [Mono White](https://scryfall.com/card/snc/12/extraction-specialist), [Greasefang](https://scryfall.com/card/mid/213/cant-stay-away).
+[Spikefield Hazard](https://scryfall.com/card/znr/166/spikefield-hazard-spikefield-cave) used to have it's uses against [Llanowar Elves](https://scryfall.com/card/gn3/101/llanowar-elves) or [Thalia](https://scryfall.com/card/vow/38/thalia-guardian-of-thraben), and the exile clause actually was relevant against either [Mono Green](https://scryfall.com/card/khm/185/old-growth-troll), [Mono White](https://scryfall.com/card/snc/12/extraction-specialist) or [Greasefang](https://scryfall.com/card/mid/213/cant-stay-away).
 Being able to trigger the third spell on an empty board for Phoenixes, being able to target Planeswalkers or actually going to face (hey, I've forked my fair share of Spikefields) made the card relevant.

 The case for [Jwari Disruption](https://scryfall.com/card/znr/64/jwari-disruption-jwari-ruins) followed swiftly.